vgarvardt/gue/README.md

 [![ReportCard](https://goreportcard.com/badge/github.com/vgarvardt/gue)](https://goreportcard.com/report/github.com/vgarvardt/gue)
 [![License](https://img.shields.io/npm/l/express.svg)](http://opensource.org/licenses/MIT)

-Gue is Golang queue on top of PostgreSQL.
+Gue is Golang queue on top of PostgreSQL that uses transaction-level locks.

 Originally this project used to be a fork of [bgentry/que-go][bgentry/que-go] but because of some backward-compatibility breaking changes and original library author not being very responsive for PRs I turned fork into standalone project.
-Internally project maintains backward-compatibility with the original one - DB table and all the internal logic (queries, algorithms) remained the same.
+Version 2 breaks backward-compatibility with the original project - DB table and all the internal logic (queries, algorithms) is completely rewritten.

 The name Gue is yet another silly word transformation: Queue -> Que, Go + Que -> Gue.